 I was made to feel comfortable before everything began, but I still had butterflies in my stomach the whole time.

-Two semi-permanent makeup artists cleaned my brows of my makeup pencil and discussed if I should get microblading (pencil-like tattoo strokes meant to look like tiny hairs in place) or shading (microblading hair lines + shading to look more filled in).
+Two semi-permanent makeup artists cleaned my brows of my makeup pencil and discussed if I should get microblading (pencil-like tattoo strokes meant to look like tiny hairs in place) or shading (tattooing individual hair lines plus shading to look more filled in).
 They also showed me a book comparing the two procedures.

 The spoke together quickly in Korean, often tilting me head and touching my brows.
 Rachel, the English-speaking artist, interpreted and asked me questions as necessarily.

 After about 10 minutes we three agreed on the shading procedure since it requires less upkeep and I won’t be able to come back for a follow-up treatment in the recommended one month.

 Rachel came back with a jar of numbing cream and applied a thick layer to both of my brows with new q-tips.
 I stayed in the lobby while it set in for 30 minutes, which was super comfortable and private.
 They don’t over-schedule clients, so I had the whole office and everyone’s attention to myself!

 The cream felt heavy, but never hurt or became hot or anything.